SidharthArivarasan/ByteMe/README.md

 - **Ali Ayati** - Defense Engineer

-  It's me :)) My role was devising and building the pipeline to successfully pass the defense challenge.
-I was also responsible to make our system met the required accuracy and efficiency benchmarks.
+  Ali was devising and building the pipeline to successfully pass the defense challenge.
+He was also responsible to make our system met the required accuracy and efficiency benchmarks.

 - **Sidharth Arivarasan** - Database Engineer

-  Sidharth was responsible for managing and optimizing the database, which was crucial for the efficient handling and processing of large datasets.
+  I was responsible for managing and optimizing the database, which was crucial for the efficient handling and processing of large datasets.

 - **Sahil Salunkhe** - Attack Engineer